SciLaD: A Large-Scale, Transparent, Reproducible Dataset for Natural Scientific Language Processing: Data and code availability

 \section{Data and code availability}

-The data presented in this article consists of 35.3 million documents structured in TEI XML, which is limited to research activities.
+The data presented in this article consists of 35.3 million documents structured in TEI XML, which is limited to research activities (\url{https://huggingface.co/datasets/scilons/SciLaD-all-xml-v1}).
+The full text-based version of the dataset is available at \url{https://huggingface.co/datasets/scilons/SciLaD-all-text-v1} The English deduplicated version is available as parquet at \url{https://huggingface.co/datasets/scilons/SciLaD-en-dedup-v1}.
 A split consisting of only Creative Commons licenses that allow redistribution (see above) will be shared separately without limitations in a future release.

 The code is available on GitHub.
-The harvesting project is available at \url{https://anonymous.4open.science/r/article_dataset_builder-26B5/Readme.md}.
-The evaluation pipeline is hosted at \url{https://anonymous.4open.science/r/eval-pipe-1527/README.md}, the processing pipeline is available at \url{https://anonymous.4open.science/r/harvesting-B586/readme.md}, the training code and scripts for \modelNameCustomTokenizer and \modelNameRobertaTokenizer are available at \url{https://anonymous.4open.science/r/roberta-pretrain-F60F/README.md}.
-The fork of \LaTeX{ML} used in this work is available at \url{https://anonymous.4open.science/r/LaTeXML-0C07/README.pod}.
+The harvesting project is available at \url{https://github.com/kermitt2/article_dataset_builder}.
+The evaluation pipeline is hosted at \url{https://github.com/scilons/scilons-eval}, the processing pipeline is available at \url{https://github.com/scilons/harvesting}, the training code and scripts for \modelNameCustomTokenizer and \modelNameRobertaTokenizer are available at \url{https://github.com/scilons/roberta-pretrain}.
+The fork of \LaTeX{ML} used in this work is available at \url{https://github.com/kermitt2/LaTeXML/}.
 The rest of the tools used in this work, such as Grobid~\cite{Grobid}, Pub2TEI~\cite{pub2tei} are available in the cited repository.